REACTIONS OF HEXAAQUA METAL IONS WITH AMMONIA SOLUTION

 Iron is very easily oxidised under alkaline conditions.
 Oxygen in the air oxidises the iron(II) hydroxide precipitate to iron(III) hydroxide especially around the top of the tube.
 The darkening of the precipitate comes from the same effect.
 This is NOT a ligand exchange reaction.

 I have shown the original solution as very pale pink (the palest I can produce!), but in fact it is virtually colourless.
-The pale brown precipitate is oxidised to darker brown manganese(III) oxide in contact with oxygen from the air.
+The pale brown precipitate is oxidised to a darker brown manganese(III) compound in contact with oxygen from the air.
 Again, this isn't a ligand exchange reaction.

 You start and finish with colourless solutions, producing a white precipitate on the way.